 Speaking With: New Forms of Notation for Scoring Excess

-In the late 1950's, through the practice of composers John Cage, Cornelius Cardew and then Fluxus artists of the 1960's, the score, being instructional text works that do not use musical notation, arose.
-The score was embraced by feminist art practitioners through the 1960's and onward as an important method of making work which enabled the space 'off the page', between text and reader/performer/performance, to be activated through the multiple iterations of a score's reading and performance.
-Within contemporary practice, the score is still a vital form of working method and form in text, film, painting and performance practices.
-I suggest that this 'off the page' space generated through the production and performance of scores holds and speaks of excess.
+The score was embraced by feminist art practitioners through the 1960's and onward as an important method of making work which enabled a space 'off the page', between text and its reading/performance via endless mutable repetitions, to be activated.
+It is this 'off the page' space generated through the making and performance of scores which holds and speaks of excess.
 Here I understand excess to be the subjective, the collaborative, the personal and the social; being poly-vocal and chorus like.
 The score as text work sits across genres of poetry, fiction, autofiction, instruction and script.
-As a slippery form of writing and performing the score allows for collaboration in authorship, voices, and bodies.
-Capturing and voicing the somatic, inanimate, and intimate, my research outcomes include the development of new scoring methods for producing sculptural, moving image, painting and installation works and the production of new performative texts.
-I argue the score offers both method and form for 'speaking with' and voicing excess.
+As a slippery form of writing and performing, the score allows for collaboration in authorship, voices, and bodies.
+Within contemporary practice, the score continues to be a vital form in text, film, painting and performance practices.
+Through my own practice of writing, performing, film making and painting, and feminist analysis of others, this project offers speaking with as a new method for thinking about and working with score based practice.

 School of Arts & Humanities

 Arts & Humanities Research, 2016–2021